The mineret that takes you home

 Magic Morocco Travel site.
 Good set of recipes.

-The African Studies Association's Morocco page at the University of Pennsylvania needs updating
+The African Studies Association's Morocco page at the University of Pennsylvania

 Morocco.com English language only commercial site out of Washington state, USA